meeoh/Info-Session-Schedueler/README.md

 TODO: <br>

-1. Get the students schedule
+1. Get the students schedule :white_check_mark:
 2. Store it somewhere (maybe)
 3. Get the info sessions for the day
 4. Check which oens are appropriate